-So, what is self-actualization?
-It’s your ability to reach your full potential in every aspect of life.
+It’s called self-actualization — the human ability to reach one’s fullest potential in every aspect of life.

 In a nutshell, self-actualization means reaching and utilizing your full social, intellectual, and creative potential.

 First coined by Kurt Goldstein, it was defined as a motive to reach full potential in life.
 It’s what drives you to lead a more meaningful life.
 Later on, this theory was expanded by American psychologist Carl Rogers.
 According to him, people have an inner need to actualize, so self-actualization is your intrinsic need to activate and express your capacities.

 This involves leveraging your abilities and talents.
 As a result, the self-actualization process is unique to every individual.